bcgov/design-system/components/checkbox/README.md

 * Checkbox size is larger than default settings to provide a larger target area

 ### Colour Contrast
-* When checked, the checkmark exceeds a [contrast ratio](https://webaim.org/articles/contrast/) of at least 7:1 with the blue checkbox fill
+* The checkbox and checkmark exceed a [contrast ratio](https://webaim.org/articles/contrast/) of 7:1

 ### Learn More
 * Accessibility Contacts in Government